JonathanMEdwards/subtext10/doc/language.md

 ## Types

 Subtext has no syntax for describing types: it only talks about values.
 Function inputs are defined with a default value, so no type needs be specified.
-For example in the definition `foo: _number_`, `_number_` is not the name of a type — it is just the name of the special missing number.
+For example in the definition `foo: number`, `number` is not the name of a type — it is just the special missing number value.
 Likewise error messages never talk about types — instead they point to a mismatch between values at two code locations, additionally referencing the code locations where they were defined.

 We believe that type systems are an essential formalism for language theoreticians and designers, but that many language users would prefer to obtain their benefits without having to know about them and write about them.